rkhouri/rkhouri.github.io/_posts/2023-12-12-r-animation.md

 Retrieved through the `gapminder` package in **R**.

-*Dataset description:* `gapminder` is a helpful tool for teaching data wrangling and visualization in R. It includes an excerpt of the data available at [Gapminder.org](https://www.gapminder.org/data/),
+*Dataset description:* `gapminder` is a helpful tool for teaching data wrangling and visualization with R. It includes an excerpt of the data available at [Gapminder.org](https://www.gapminder.org/data/),
 specifically: life expectancy, GDP per capita, and population for 142 countries every five years (1952 to 2007).